 Traditional radiation therapy cannot target such tumors because it could damage the surrounding nerves.

-Proton therapy may be suitable for treating a range of tumors, including cancers that affect the:
+Proton therapy may be suitable for treating a

 - brain, spinal cord and central nervous system (CNS)

 - soft tissues of the spine and pelvis, known as sarcoma